 Egypt is obviously a rather dry region and therefor, it was quite hard to find aromatic woods of equivalent quality.
 Hatshepsut herself even recorded a trading expedition on the walls of her temple in Deir el-Bahri to Punt, an ancient trading partner of Egypt.

 They often burned such incense as offerings to their gods and believed it would help bring wealth to their region.
-Sometimes these resins even had divine attributes.
+Sometimes these resins were even considered to have divine attributes.
 For example, the god Hathor, was associated with myrrh and Osiris with cedar.
 Nefertum, the lion-headed Egyptian god of perfume and fragrance was thought to embody the very essence of incense.
 It is said that he was birthed from a blue lotus bud at the beginning of creation.

 From Egypt, incense traveled to other countries, notably China, India, and Japan, where the tradition would flourish and become the world-wide phenomenon it is today.

 We feel it is important to never forget where you and your life came from.